Sindhi nationalism: Independence of Sindh

-Anthem of Sindhi Nationalists

-Sindhu Desh ji Dharti Todhe (To you, O land of Sindhu desh) a song written by Sindhi poet Sheikh Ayaz is used as the Anthem by both Sindhi nationalists and Sindhi separatists.

 Militant acts

-Sindhi nationalists Sindhudesh Liberation Army is a militant organization of Sindhi nationalist parties in Sindh.
-The Sindhudesh Liberation Army became publicly known during the 2010, after it claimed bomb blast on railway tracks near Hyderabad, Pakistan.
-In October 2012, Sindhudesh Liberation Army was designated as terrorist organisation by the Government of Pakistan.
+The Sindhi nationalist Sindhudesh Liberation Army is a militant organization of Sindhi nationalist parties in Sindh.
+The Sindhudesh Liberation Army became publicly known in 2010, after it claimed a bomb blast on railway tracks near Hyderabad, Pakistan.
+In October 2012, the Sindhudesh Liberation Army was designated as a terrorist organisation by the Government of Pakistan.

 Rights for Sindh according to 1940 Resolution

-In Sindh province many nationalist parties other than these separatist nationalist parties have been demanding for the rights of Sindhi people according to the 1940 Lahore resolution within the framework of Pakistan, it was demanded that Sindhis be given a separate state.
-Major parties those advocate this rhetoric are Awami Tehreek led by Rasool Bux Palijo; formerly worked with G.M.
-Syed but parted his ways after the Syed's call for a separate homeland for Sindhis.
-Sindh United Party led by G.M.
-Syed's grandson Syed Jalal Mehmood Shah and Sindh Taraqi Pasand Party led by Qadir Magsi.
+In Sindh province many nationalist parties other than these separatist nationalist parties have been demanding the rights of Sindhi people.
+According to the 1940 Lahore resolution within the framework of Pakistan, it was demanded that Sindhis be given a separate state.
+Major parties that advocate this rhetoric are the Awami Tehreek led by Rasool Bux Palijo, who formerly worked with G.M.
+Syed but parted ways after Syed's call for a separate homeland for Sindhis, the Sindh United Party led by G.M.
+Syed's grandson Syed Jalal Mehmood Shah and the Sindh Taraqi Pasand Party led by Qadir Magsi.